 First published in Discover Magazine, 1 March 2017.

-Artist Ada Clark speaks with Denise Mills about self-belief, taking art off its pedestal and living an uninhibited creative life.
+Esteemed Artist Ada Clark talks to Denise Mills about taking art ‘off its pedestal’ and embracing fear to live creatively.

 Ada’s Place is an art gallery just walking distance from Millthorpe’s main drag.
 It’s a charming old brick building with no hint of the smattering of colour, artisanship and vibrancy contained within its walls, apart from the brightly coloured piece of pottery which sits atop the mailbox and a simple sign: Ada’s place.
 But perhaps just as impressive as the works of art contained within, is the strength and vivaciousness of the artist herself.

 At 86 years old, Ada Clark is still a youthful woman.
 I doubt she’ll ever fit the “old lady” label – although you’d be forgiven if you were fooled for just a moment, given her difficulty with mobility.
 She recently broke her hip and has had trouble with her leg since she fell ill in Dubai, several years ago.
 “I can only walk with my stick now forever, which is a bit annoying,” she tells me.
 “However, it can’t be helped.
 And it won’t stop me!
 I’ve sold so many paintings over Christmas that I need to paint some more.”